-House Bill No. 1898 seeks to amend the Texas Tax Code by revising the limitations on increases in the appraised value of real property for ad valorem tax purposes.
+House Bill No. 1898 proposes amendments to the Texas Tax Code that focus on the appraisal of real property for ad valorem tax purposes.
 Key changes include the modification of Section 1.12(d) to clarify the appraisal ratio for properties under Section 23.23, while removing references to Section 23.231.
-The heading of Section 23.23 is changed from "Residence Homestead" to "Real Property," thereby expanding the scope of appraisal limitations to encompass all real property.
-The bill introduces new subsections detailing specific conditions for appraisal limitations, including provisions for property transfers between spouses and ownership changes among multiple owners.
+The bill also repeals a previous amendment set to take effect in 2027 and changes the heading of Section 23.23 to apply to "real property" instead of just "residence homestead."
+New subsections are introduced to specify conditions under which the appraised value of real property can be increased, including provisions for property transfers between spouses and ownership changes among multiple owners.
+Additionally, the bill defines "new improvements" to include manufactured homes qualifying as residence homesteads and removes references to the "circuit breaker limitation" on appraised value.

 Statutes affected: Introduced: Tax Code 1.12, Tax Code 23.23 (Tax Code 1, Tax Code 23)